 He also played top board for London in the World Cities Team Championship (2012) held in December 2012 in Al Ain in the United Arab Emirates.
 Despite his personal tally of two wins and a draw, London failed to make the cut to the round of 16.

 <Olympiads> Short has represented England at every Olympiad since 1984, winning individual gold in Dubai in 1986, three team silvers (Thessaloniki 1984, Dubai 1986 and Thessaloniki 1988) and a team bronze medal (Novi Sad 1990).
 In his first appearance at the Thessaloniki Olympiad in 1984, Short played 2nd reserve for the silver medal-winning England team.
 In 1986, he played board 3, winning individual gold and team silver.
 He played top board for his country from 1988 until 1996, and board 2 from 1998 until 2010.
-He played his 15th consecutive Olympiad in Istanbul at the Chess Olympiad (2012) in August-September 2012, scoring 7.5/10 and placing 5th on board 3 overall and lifting his rating back into the 2700 group.
+He played his 15th consecutive Olympiad in Istanbul at the Istanbul Olympiad (2012) in August-September 2012, scoring 7.5/10 and placing 5th on board 3 overall and lifting his rating back into the 2700 group.
+He also played board 3 for England at the Tromso Olympiad (2014).

 Ratings and rankings